NateEag/nateeag.com/drafts/christianity/questions.md

   anything?
 Is it just something he did that had no impact on anything?
 Is it an elliptic description of some breeding practice that actually makes sense but doesn't translate clearly?

+- Do the laws for leprosy in Leviticus 13 - 14 make sense from a modern medical perspective?
+In large part they seem to line up with basic germ theory but I've no idea what diagnosing leprosy looks like.
+And yes, I realize that what the ancient Israelites meant by "leprosy" may not be quite what a modern Western doc does.